browserengineering/book/book/layout.md

 Summary
 =======

-This chapter was a dramatic rewrite of our browser's layout engine:
+This chapter was a dramatic rewrite of our browser's layout engine, so:

-- Layout is now tree-based and produces a *layout tree*
+- layout is now tree-based and produces a *layout tree*;
-- Each node in the tree has one of two different *layout modes*
+- each node in the tree has one of two different *layout modes*;
-- Layout computes a size and position for each layout object
+- layout computes a size and position for each layout object;
-- The display list now contains generic commands
+- the display list now contains generic commands;
-- Plus, source code snippets now have backgrounds
+- and source code snippets now have backgrounds.

 Tree-based layout makes it possible to dramatically expand our browser's styling capabilities.
 We'll work on that in the [next